Stephanie514/Web_Development/factorial-calculator WEEK 1/README.md

 1. Enter a **positive integer** in the input field.
 2. Click **Iterative** or **Recursive** to calculate the factorial.
 3. View the result displayed below.

-## Contributing
-If you’d like to contribute:
-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m "Added new feature"`.
-4. Push to the branch: `git push origin feature-name`.
-5. Open a pull request.

-## License
-This project is licensed under the MIT License.